NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 Next, we deploy our `Demo` contract.
 This will be the contract that we'll upgrade.

-Then, we deploy our `TransparentUpgradeableProxy` contract.
+Then we deploy our `TransparentUpgradeableProxy` contract.
 This contract will be deployed with the `Demo` contract as its implementation, and the `proxyAdminOwner` account as its owner.
 The third argument is the initialization code, which we'll leave blank for now by setting to an empty hex string (`"0x"`).

 When we deploy the proxy, it will automatically create a new `ProxyAdmin` contract within its constructor.
 We'll need to get the address of this contract so that we can interact with it later.
 To do this, we'll use the `m.readEventArgument(...)` method to read the `newAdmin` argument from the `AdminChanged` event that is emitted when the proxy is deployed.